Stefanough/SFA_BLG/source/notes/ruby.html.markdown

 Means `each consecutive`.
 ```

 Iterates a given block for `n` consecutive elements passed as an array Will return an array of length `self.length - 1` no matter the value of `n`.

 ```ruby
 arr = []
 (1..10).each_cons(3) { |a| arr << a }
 ```

-An array of 3 consecutive elements passed on each iteration
+An array of 3 consecutive elements passed on each iteration.

 ```ruby
 x